 2020/2021 school year

-- Your student is eligible for benefits if they qualify for free or reduced price meals under the National School Lunch Program, AND their school building has been closed due to a delayed start in September
+- They qualify for free or reduced price meals under the National School Lunch Program, AND their school building has been closed due to a delayed start in September.

-- Your student is eligible for benefits if they qualify for free or reduced price meals under the National School Lunch Program, AND your student is learning at home for at least 5 days in a row in September.
+- They qualify for free or reduced price meals under the National School Lunch Program, AND your student is learning at home for at least 5 days in a row in September.

 - If both are true, you will receive benefits for both the delayed start days as well as the qualifying stay-at-home days.

 The P-EBT amount is based on each student’s school learning situation confirmed by their school in September and may vary from student to student, even within a family.
 If you think your student qualifies but did not received a card or a letter by mid to late October, call the DTA Assistance Line at 877-382-2363.